Español

 Smoking tobacco is by far the leading cause of lung cancer.
 About 80% of lung cancer deaths are caused by smoking, and many others are caused by exposure to secondhand smoke.

 Smoking is clearly the strongest risk factor for lung cancer, but it often interacts with other factors.
-People who smoke and are exposed to other known risk factors such as radon and asbestos are at an even higher risk.
+People who smoke and are exposed to other known risk factors, such as radon and asbestos, are at an even higher risk.
 Not everyone who smokes gets lung cancer, so other factors like genetics probably play a role as well (see below).

 Not all people who get lung cancer smoke.
 Many people with lung cancer formerly smoked, but many others never smoked at all.
-And it is rare for someone who has never smoked to be diagnosed with small cell lung cancer (SCLC), but it can happen.

 Lung cancers in people who don't smoke are often different from those that occur in people who do.
 They tend to develop in younger people and often have certain gene changes that are different from those in tumors found in people who smoke.
 In some cases, these gene changes can be used to guide treatment.